 The public needs to feel comfortable that their privacy is being taken into account as UAS technology becomes more widespread.
 Robust state-based privacy laws and jurisprudence exist to protect privacy.

 While the FAA has been charged with the air-safety aspects of this process, it will not be the only federal agency that helps craft a workable regulatory structure.
 Drones need wireless control systems and dedicated signal frequencies.
-The Federal Communications Commission (FCC) must be engaged in establishing reliable parameters for command and control of these important devices, as well as the ability of UAS to transmit live data – video and audio – to their ground-based controllers.
+The FCC must be engaged in establishing reliable parameters for command and control of these important devices, as well as the ability of UAS to transmit live data – video and audio – to their ground-based controllers.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.